 History of Holy Cross, Mosside

-In the early years (1906/1907), many Catholic families in the Mosside area celebrated Mass in the home of Jean Baptiste Tetreau, father-in-law of Omer Fluet.
-Fr.
-Pierre Marie LeBre, the travelling missionary, came by horseback about once a year from the Indian mission at Riviere Qui Barre, AB, because there were only crooked trails until about 1919.
+In the early years (1906/1907), Fr.
+Pierre Marie LeBre, the travelling missionary from the Indian mission at Riviere Qui Barre, AB, visited the many Catholic families in the Mosside area and celebrated Mass in the home of Jean Baptiste Tetreau, father-in-law of Omer Fluet.
+He travelled on horseback about once a year because there were only crooked trails until about 1919.